am1553/100-days-of-code/README.md

 ### Beginners: Caesar Cipher
 > This program encodes and decodes text message with a shift value.
 I was able to reuse the encode function using
 > a negative shift value which seems pretty neat.

+### Beginners: Blind Auction
+> This is an auction program, where use of dictionary is introduced.
+The max bidder is calculated by accessing stored
+> values using the key.